-Two or three different blocks of 3 day units depending on how much content we want to cover (1 or 2 mini units on history of Civil Rights Movement on LI, 1 or 2 mini units on other social justice movements on LI?)
+Two or three different blocks of 3-day units depending on how much content we want to cover (1 or 2 mini-units on history of the Civil Rights Movement on Long Island; 1 or 2 mini-units on other social justice movements).

-• Students will learn about the history of the Civil Rights Movement and Social Justice issues on Long Island.
+• Students will learn about the history of the Civil Rights Movement and social justice issues on Long Island.